ABSanthosh/Python-messenger/README.md

 # Objective
 1. Send message and recive it over email.
 2. Chat history will be stored in user's new email address

-# Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install packages.

 # Run Locally
 1. Method-1